 Marnixstraat Intersection

 Biking in Amsterdam is different than in Copenhagen, the other city held up as a paragon of bike-friendliness.
 In Copenhagen, the bike lanes are well marked (with turn lanes, signals, and clear signage), and most folks there seem to follow the rules.
-So, while it may be a bit confusing at first, once one learns the rules, it is smooth sailing.
-Amsterdam, in contrast, is more chaotic.
-The city is revamping bike lanes, adding markings and signals in a way reminiscent of Copenhagen.
-But there is a lot more improvisation involved in biking in Amsterdam.
+Amsterdam, in contrast, integrates bikes more onto the main carriageways and replies less for formal signage.
+It can seem much more chaotic, with a lot more improvisation.
 There are a lot of unspoken norms and much less signage for guidance.
-Sometimes it is ok to bend or break the rules (e.g., not giving the right away when pedaling up a steep hill).
-The result is a more improvised choreography.
+Sometimes it is OK to bend or break the rules (e.g., not giving the right away when pedaling up what passes for a steep hill in Amsterdam).
+The result is an improvised choreography.
 It can be intimidating.
 I am a pretty confident biker, but it took me several years to feel comfortable biking in Amsterdam.
-I felt like I had made it when I could confidently bike through this intersection!
+I felt like I had made it when I could confidently bike through this intersection at rush hour.